Suspected DUI driver arrested after crashing in Berkeley twice

 A reader asked TBS for details after seeing police cruisers blocking Sacramento at University at about 11:30 a.m. while "many people were exiting the [7-Eleven] store."

-Officers ultimately arrested Lithgow, following a series of field sobriety tests, on suspicion of driving under the influence causing bodily injury, in connection with neck and back pain reported by one of the other drivers, BPD said.
+Officers ultimately arrested the driver following a series of field sobriety tests, on suspicion of DUI causing bodily injury, in connection with neck and back pain reported by one of the other drivers, BPD said.

-As of this week, Lithgow, who is 54 and lives in San Francisco, is no longer in custody, according to available records.
+As of this week, the driver, who is 54 and lives in San Francisco, is no longer in custody, according to available records.
 His next court date was not posted.

-As of publication time, no charges appeared to have been filed against Lithgow, but that process generally takes longer when defendants are out of custody.
+As of publication time, no charges had been filed.
+That process generally takes longer when defendants are out of custody.

 🚨